Searching for the perfect waves in Corsica

-Nowadays, wine is part of the cultural and gastronomic heritage of France and vineyards are shaping the landscapes of well-known regions such as Burgundy, Bordeaux or Alsace.
+Nowadays, wine is part of France's cultural and gastronomic heritage, and vineyards are shaping the landscapes of well-known regions such as Burgundy, Bordeaux, or Alsace.

-This films takes us to the most prestigious grands crus to meet the men and women behind the nectars connoisseurs the world over rave about.
+This film takes us to the most prestigious "grands crus" to meet the men and women behind the nectar connoisseurs the world over rave about.

 FRENCH PYRENEES, THE SOUTHERN MOUNTAINS [52’]

 The quaint charm of an old trendy destination

 Stretching from the Atlantic to the Mediterranean, the Pyrenees form a mountain range that delineates the natural border between France and Spain.
 Several languagues are spoken along that chain, from Basque to Occitan and Catalan and the numerous towns reflect this cultural diversity.

 In the 19th century, these mountains became a trendy destination thanks to numerous thermal and spa resorts that developped spectacular architectures.
 Nowadays, their quaint charm is still there while they opened up to all kinds of alpine activities.

 From the beaches of the Basque country to the deep valleys and on to French Catalonia, our journey leads us to places imbued with history and to villages nestled in the middle of a wild nature with their vivid traditions and lifestyles.

 A country of outstanding historical and natural wealth

 Ethiopia has been the theater of many conflicts and calamities which have left a lasting stigma and explain why it has been barely visited.
 Yet, this great country has a wealth of historical and natural treasures to offer the curious minded.